gregology/gregology.github.io/_posts/2012-04-15-trampoline-day-sydney.md

   - sign language
   - trampoline day
 ---
 [Trampoline Day][1] is a self organised event and today was the first time the event had been held in Sydney.
 It is a two way dialogue where anyone who wishes gets an opportunity to run a talk.
-Mine was on Open Source and I&#8217;ll upload the YouTube video shortly.
+Mine was on Open Source and I'll upload the YouTube video shortly.
 Here are my notes from today.

 <img title="IMAG1466" src="/wp-content/uploads/2012/04/IMAG1466.jpg" alt="" width="100%" height="auto" />
 Mornings talks